Edgar Wallace: King Kong

 The original Wallace screenplay was published in the 2013 book Ray Harryhausen – The Master of the Majicks, Volume 1: Beginnings and Endings by Mike Hankin.
+In 2023, the original Wallace screenplay was published in KONG: An Original Screenplay by Edgar Wallace edited by Stephen Jones.

 That original screenplay is analysed and discussed in The Girl in the Hairy Paw (1976), edited by Ronald Gottesman and Harry Geduld, and by Mark Cotta Vaz, in the preface to the Modern Library reissue of King Kong (2005).

 In December 1932, Wallace's story and screenplay for King Kong were "novelised" or transcribed by Delos W. Lovelace, a journalist and author himself who knew Cooper from when they worked on a newspaper, and appeared in book form under the title King Kong.
 Lovelace based the transcription largely on the Ruth Rose and James A. Creelman screenplay.
 This "novelization" of King Kong, attributed to Wallace, Cooper, and Lovelace, was originally published by Grosset and Dunlap.
 The book was reissued in 2005 by the Modern Library, a division of Random House, with an introduction by Greg Bear and a preface by Mark Cotta Vaz, and by Penguin in the US.
 In the UK, Victor Gollancz published a hardcover version in 2005.
 The first paperback edition had been published by Bantam in 1965 in the US and by Corgi in 1966 in the UK.
 In 1976, Grosset and Dunlap republished the novel in paperback and hardcover editions.
 There were paperback editions by Tempo and by Futura that year as well.
 In 2005, Blackstone Audio released a spoken-word version of the book as an audiobook on CD with commentary by Ray Bradbury, Harlan Ellison, and Ray Harryhausen, among others.
 Harryhausen stated that he had read the original screenplay by Wallace.
 There were also German and Czech versions of the novel in 2005.

 On 28 October 1933, Cinema Weekly published the short story "King Kong", credited to Edgar Wallace and Draycott Montagu Dell (1888–1940).
 Dell had known Wallace as both worked for British newspapers.
 This can be called a "story-ization" of the Wallace and Cooper story which relied on the Rose and Creelman screenplay, but which like the Wallace treatment, begins at the island.
 Both Wallace and Cooper had signed a contract which allowed them to develop the story in a book or short story or serial form.
 Walter F. Ripperger also wrote a two-part serialization of the Wallace and Cooper story in Mystery magazine titled "King Kong" in the February and March issues in 1933.